Less is different: why sparse networks with inhibition differ from complete graphs

 When a neuron $i$ is inactive ($X^{E/I}=0$), the membrane potential evolves according to:

 where $0 \leq \mu_i \leq 1$ are leakage parameters and $I_i$ are external inputs.
-We use a $[t]$ notation for discrete-time.
+We use the $[t]$ notation for discrete-time.
 Each neuron has $K_E$ excitatory and $K_I$ inhibitory neighbors, totaling $K=K_E+K_I$ incoming links.
-The outgoing links, by this construction, have a binomial distribution with an average $K$ and standard deviation $\sigma = \sqrt{ K(1-K/(N-1))}$.
+Outgoing links, by this construction, have a binomial distribution with an average $K$ and a standard deviation $\sigma = \sqrt{ K(1-K/(N-1))}$.

-If at time step $t$ the neuron fires, its membrane potential is reset, $V^{E/I}_i[t + 1] = 0$.
-Otherwise, the neuron follows Eq.~\eqref{eq:Pot}.
-A spike occurs with probability:
+If in time step $t$ the neuron fires, its voltage is reset $V^{E/I}_i[t + 1] = 0$.
+The transition between states from state $X[t]$ to $X[t+1]$, in general, will depend on the voltage $V_{i}$ following a transition probability matrix (Table \ref{Tab:1}),

-where $\Phi(V)$ is the so-called firing function.
-The model incorporates an absolute refractory period of one-time step after a spike by imposing $\Phi(0)= 0$.